VCL3D/PanoDR/README.md

 ```
 All images are hosted on `http://IP:PORT`.
 Further, an endpoint on `http://IP:PORT/save/inpainted` is provided for obtaining the output files from the service.

-The following arguments have to be specified to call the service:
+The following arguments have to be specified in `inputs/requests.json` file to call the service:

 - `DataInputs["rgb"]`
 - `DataInputs["mask"]`